 To see which BT speeds are available to you, use our postcode checker.

 How much is BT broadband?

-If you want the cheapest deals, you’re better off looking at providers such as TalkTalk or Plusnet – both of which offer lower deals than BT.
+BT is one of the biggest and most comprehensive providers, so its deals aren't the cheapest.
+If you want budget options, you’re better off looking at providers such as TalkTalk or Plusnet – both of which offer lower deals than BT.